chris-kc-cheng/study-notes/README.md

 - Process: 3 steps
     1. Universe: suitability, style, active vs passive
-    2. Quantitative analysis: Quantative IDD, attribution & appraisal, capture ratio, drawdown
+    2. Quantitative analysis: Quantitative IDD, attribution & appraisal, capture ratio, drawdown
     3. Qualitative analysis
-- The smaller the difference in sample size and distribution mean (doesn't make a difference whoever I hired/fired) AND the wider the dispersion of the distribution (easier to distinguish relative skill), the smaller the expected cost of Type I and Type II error.
+- The smaller the difference in sample size and distribution mean (doesn't make a difference whomever I hired/fired) AND the wider the dispersion of the distribution (easier to distinguish relative skill), the smaller the expected cost of Type I and Type II error.
 - Less frequent trading requires higher betting average (absolute) to produce the same risk-adjusted return
 - If manager performance is **mean-reverting**
     - Type I error: Reject null hypothesis of no skill.
 Error of commission.
 Explicit cost.